Javascript is not enabled.

 Getty Images

-It’s easy to think we’re making healthy choices when we reach for "low-fat" or "high-protein" foods.
-But here’s a surprise: High levels of sodium may be lurking in some of our favorite low-calorie staples.
+It’s easy to think we’re making healthy choices when we reach for “low-fat” or “high-protein” foods.
+But here’s a surprise: More than 70 percent of the sodium Americans eat comes from packaged and restaurant foods, not the salt shaker, according to the Food and Drug Administration.

 “A lot of times, people think that most of their salt intake is coming from the salt we use at home.
 But it actually comes from a lot of those packaged foods that we eat,” says Dolores Woods, a registered dietitian with the University of Texas Health Science Center in Houston.

-As we munch through the day, even the smallest bites can accumulate into a hefty intake of sodium that adds up faster than we might realize.
+As we munch through the day, even the smallest bites can add up.

-Consuming too much salt or sodium can increase our blood pressure and lead to more severe chronic illnesses such as cardiovascular and kidney disease, Woods says.
+Consuming too much salt or sodium can increase our blood pressure and lead to more chronic illnesses such as cardiovascular and kidney disease, Woods says.
 Sodium draws water into our veins, which increases blood flow and raises blood pressure.
-Over time, high blood pressure can cause the arteries to stretch and accumulate plaque, which can pose the risk of a blockage.
+Over time, high blood pressure can cause the arteries to stretch and accumulate plaque, which can create a blockage.

 How much sodium should older adults consume?

-From mayonnaise to salad dressing, condiments tend to be packed with high levels of sodium.
+From mayonnaise to salad dressing, condiments tend to be packed with sodium.
 Ketchup, barbecue sauce and soy sauce are some of the worst offenders.

 “The serving size is so small, so it really adds up because most people aren’t actually using measuring cups or tablespoons to measure those out,” Woods says.

-A tablespoon of ketchup can contribute to 8 percent of your daily sodium intake, while the same amount of soy sauce reaches a staggering 38 percent.
-Using just 2 tablespoons of your typical barbecue sauce can take up 13 percent of your daily recommended value of sodium.
+A tablespoon of ketchup can contribute 8 percent of your daily sodium intake, while the same amount of soy sauce can account for a staggering 38 percent.
+Using just 2 tablespoons of a typical barbecue sauce can take up 13 percent of your daily recommended value of sodium.

-What to eat instead: Woods recommends using spices such as smoked paprika and other flavor enhancers to add taste without increasing sodium intake.
-Alternatively, you can opt for low-sodium condiment options and practice moderation when using them, especially when no other alternatives are available.
+What to eat instead: Use herbs and spices such as smoked paprika and other flavor enhancers to add taste without increasing sodium.
+Alternatively, you can opt for products that are low-sodium or no-salt-added, but you should still practice moderation in using them, Woods recommends.

-What to eat instead: Milk, yogurt, cream cheese and mozzarella are better ways to satisfy your dairy cravings without excessive salt intake.
+What to eat instead: Opt for lower-sodium dairy choices like milk, yogurt, cream cheese and mozzarella to satisfy your cravings without excessive salt intake.

 Before reaching for cereal, you might want to reconsider.
-While some brands advertise cholesterol-lowering benefits and a low calorie count of only 140 per cup, be aware that it also contributes to 9 percent of the daily recommended value of sodium.
+While some brands advertise cholesterol-lowering benefits and a low count of only 140 calories per cup, they may still contain 9 percent of the daily recommended value of sodium.

 What to eat instead: Opt for low-sodium vegetable juice, which typically accounts for about 6 percent of the recommended daily value.
 And you can’t go wrong with eating fresh fruits and vegetables instead.

-Canned vegetables are great because they’re cheap and have a long shelf life, but the trade-off comes in the form of an unnecessary amount of sodium you’ll consume.
-For instance, just half a cup of canned green beans will account for 13 percent of the recommended daily sodium intake.
+Canned vegetables are great because they’re cheap and have a long shelf life, but the trade-off comes in the form of an unnecessary amount of sodium.
+For instance, just half a cup of canned green beans could account for 13 percent of your recommended daily sodium intake.

 What to eat instead: For those who prefer canned food, choose low-sodium or salt-free varieties.
 Additionally, rinsing your canned veggies or beans removes about 20 percent of the sodium that would otherwise be eaten, Woods says.